Sign Up

 Modifiable Risk Factors

-• Exercise: Women who do not get the recommended weekly physical activity are at an increased risk of breast cancer.
+• Exercise: Women who do not get the recommended amount of weekly physical activity are at an increased risk of breast cancer.

 • Weight: Women considered overweight or obese are at a higher risk of being diagnosed with breast cancer.

-• Reproduction: Many risk factors concerning reproduction are associated with the development of breast cancer.
-Women wanting to become pregnant are advised to do so before they are 30 and to breastfeed if possible.
+• Reproduction: There are many risk factors concerning reproduction that are associated with the development of breast cancer.
+Women wanting to become pregnant are advised to do so before they are 30 years old.
+They are also advised to breastfeed if possible.

 • Alcohol: The more alcohol a woman consumes over her lifetime, the greater the chance of being diagnosed with breast cancer.